Natural Gas (Henry Hub)

 - Concern about supply meeting anticipated LNG demand growth by winter

-- However, Haynesville has added 10 rigs since March, up to 40, but analysts estimate more rigs are needed to keep production growth in line with demand
+- After peaking in late July/early August at 41, the Haynesville rig count has dropped to 39 leaving analysts estimating more rigs are needed to keep production growth in line with demand

 Strategy